JimLGray/Gradient-Consistency-Model/README.md

 An implementation of the [Gradient Consistency Model](https://arxiv.org/abs/2405.17029).

 ## Setup
-This code runs on python 3.10.9.
+This code has been tested on python 3.10.9 and 3.10.13.
 See requirements.txt for packages required.

 ## Citation